-The Law Library is located a short distance from several other major research facilities.
-These include the Indiana University Medical Center libraries, the IUPUI University Library, the Indianapolis public and business libraries, and the Indiana state government complex, which includes the Indiana Supreme Court Library and the State Library of Indiana.
-The Indianapolis-Marion County Law Library is also a short walk from the law school.
+The Law Library is located within a short distance of several other major research facilities.
+These include the Indiana University Medical Center Libraries, the Indiana University-Purdue University Indianapolis (IUPUI) University Library, the Indianapolis Public and Business Libraries, and the state of Indiana government buildings complex, which includes the Indiana Supreme Court Library and the Indiana State Library.
+The Indianapolis-Marion County Law Library, which supports the consolidated Indianapolis and Marion County governments (known as the Unigov system), is also a short distance from the Law Library.